 Next, why not contribute to api.nasa.gov if you already have excellent data or a Web Service that can benefit the NASA community.
 Once you have a running service and a robust API in place, submit an API template describing your API and submit to us by either email or GitHub a pull request.

 We have a new Open Innovation team to continue NASA’s efforts to meet the White House mandate to set our data free – in a format that is useful for you.
 In doing so, we hope to spark your creative juices and equip you with tools to innovate your world – whether local, global, or interstellar – leveraging our digital assets.
 We may not be able to offer you the ride-of-your-life on a spaceship (at least for now), but we can certainly work together to solve looming challenges here on Earth – using NASA data, tools, and resources.

-We are part of NASA’s Office of the Chief Information Officer, nestled in the Innovation and Digital Services Division.
-The Technology and Innovation Division is committed to empowering NASA’s scientists and engineers with the most innovative information technology in the world.
+We are part of NASA’s Office of the Chief Information Officer, nestled in the Technology, Data, & Innovation Division.
+The Technology, Data, & Innovation Division is committed to empowering NASA’s scientists and engineers with the most innovative information technology in the world.
 This division engages the brightest minds across the Agency to guide NASA’s IT strategy and investment decisions, and to identify emerging IT technologies that can best support NASA’s technology needs in a rapidly changing world.
 The Division serves as the advanced planning function of the Office of the CIO and tackles policy and organization issues like technology infusion, procurement, and future IT workforce development.
-The work is organized in four focus areas: 1) Innovation and Digital Services, 2) Data Management and Services, 3) Enterprise Architecture, and 4) Emerging Technology.
-The Open Innovation team manages the Innovation and Digital Services requirements.
+The work is organized in three focus areas: 1) Technology Infusion, 2) Innovation and Digital Engagement, and 3) Big Data and Data Management Services.
+The Open Innovation team manages the Technology, Data, & Innovation requirements.